cpgarvey/JLPTKanjiJisho/README.md

 ## About

-JLPT Kanji Jisho is an open source Swift application that will ultimately contain a native Swift data model that captures all of the kanji contained in the various levels of the Japanese Language Proficiency Test (the "*_JLPT_*").
+JLPT Kanji Jisho is an open source Swift application, still under development, that will ultimately contain a native Swift data model that captures all of the kanji contained in the various levels of the Japanese Language Proficiency Test (the "*_JLPT_*").

 The JLPT is a test given worldwide that tests a student's knowledge of Japanese.
 The test evaluates various elements of how well a student has mastered the Japanese language, including the student's knowledge of kanji, which are the Chinese-based characters that are used in Japanese writing.
 The JLPT is split into five different levels (N5, N4, N3, N2, N1) with N5 being the easiest and N1 being the hardest.
 The official website of the test can be found at [www.jlpt.jp/e](http://www.jlpt.jp/e).